aliabufoul/SLDS/README.md

 A set of functions to fetch the data from the dataset and to perform a preprocessing on it.

 ## samples directory
-Includes the dataset as CSV fies for real & simulated patients.
+Includes the dataset as CSV fies for real patients.

 ## signals-processing-results.ipynb
 A script for printing the results of the preprocessing on signals.